-at optimizing parameters of the (binary) query complexity (e.g., [33, 156, 157, 228]).
-The works of the "third generation" tend to focus on other considerations such as proof length (e.g., [144, 40]), combinatorial constructions (e.g., [85, 83]), and lower error via few multi-valued queries (e.g., [194, 84]).
-Alternatively, the second generation may be characterized as focusing on the optimization of the "inner verifier" (while relying on an "outer verifier" derived by applying the Parallel Repetition Theorem [214] to a two-prover system derived from the PCP Theorem), whereas works of the third generation also pay attention to the construction of the "outer verifier" (placing works such as [86, 171, 174, 172] in the third generation).
+30Our periodicity scheme defines the first generation of constructions as those culminating in the (original proof of the) PCP Theorem [25, 24], and the second generation of constructions as the subsequent PCPs that are aimed at optimizing parameters of the (binary) query complexity (e.g., [37, 170, 171, 249]).
+The works of the "third generation" tend to focus on other considerations such as proof length (e.g., [157, 44]), combinatorial constructions (e.g., [94, 92]), and lower error via few multi-valued queries (e.g., [210, 93]).
+Alternatively, the second generation may be characterized as focusing on the optimization of the "inner verifier" (while relying on an "outer verifier" derived by applying the Parallel Repetition Theorem [234] to a two-prover system derived from the PCP Theorem), whereas works of the third generation also pay attention to the construction of the "outer verifier" (placing works such as [95, 186, 189, 187] in the third generation).

-&lt;sup>28In her alphabet reduction, Dinur [83] can use any "PCP of Proximity" (as defined in [40, 85]) for membership in a code of constant relative distance.
+31In her alphabet reduction, Dinur [92] can use any "PCP of Proximity" (as defined in [44, 94]) for membership in a code of constant relative distance.

-$^{29}$ Currently, the team of moderators includes the initiators as well as Clement Canonne and Gautam Kamath, and our thanks extend to the latter too.
+32Currently, the team of moderators includes the initiators as well as Clement Canonne and Gautam Kamath, and our thanks extend to the latter too.